Another jump in prices tightens the squeeze on US consumers

 “The market is starting to worry that the Fed may be going soft on inflation, and that could let the inflation genie out of the bottle,” said Sung Won Sohn, a professor of economics and finance at Loyola Marymount University in Los Angeles.

-In April, the price of used cars and trucks jumped a record 10%.
-Hotel and motel prices also set a monthly record.
-Tickets for sporting events and home furniture surged, too, along with TVs, audio products and smart home devices.
-So did the cost of toys, games and playground equipment.
-Fares for Uber and Lyft are up, too.

 Rising commodity costs are forcing Americans to pay more for items from meat to gasoline.
 Prices for corn, grain and soybeans are at their highest levels since 2012.
 The price of lumber to build homes is at an all-time high.
-More expensive commodities such as polyethylene and wood pulp have translated into higher consumer prices for toilet paper, diapers and most products sold in plastic containers.
+More expensive commodities, such as polyethylene and wood pulp, have translated into higher consumer prices for toilet paper, diapers and most products sold in plastic containers.

 General Mills has said it’s considering raises prices on its products because grain, sugar and other ingredients have become costlier.
 Hormel Foods has already increased prices for Skippy peanut butter.
 Coca-Cola has said it expects to raise prices to offset higher costs.